sebheron/TikTok-Reddit-Text-To-Speech/README.md

 https://user-images.githubusercontent.com/6990718/171319951-8a7e4287-5c42-41ac-bf62-de582b73e3f4.mp4

 ### Complex usage
-This example generates a comments video with multiple voices, using the Azure TTS service, with alternating voices.
+This example generates a comments video, using the Azure TTS service, with alternating voices.

 Azure key information is saved for future usage, so it does not have to be specified each generation.